jump to navigation

 Guy 1: Great Bible study!
 Now who has prayer requests?

-Guy 2, raising a hand: I inherited a couple thousand dollars from an Aunt who died and I need prayer to know how to best handle the money.
+Guy 2, raising a hand: I inherited a couple thousand dollars from an aunt who died, and I need prayer to know how to best handle the money.

 Guy 3: Put it in a stock index fund.
 Tracks the stock market and since it’s always going up over time, you win.